cis1912/website/content/staff/jordan.md

 officehours: "Tues 5:15-7:15PM"
 rank: 1 # instructors are 0, TAs are 1.
 ---
-You either die as a full-stack developer or you live long enough to see yourself become a DevOps engineer.
+You either die a full-stack developer or you live long enough to see yourself become a DevOps engineer.